Vegan Fashion Brand: Natalie Dean's "Beyond Skin"

 Perhaps the hardest challenge in my vegan journey thus far has been adjusting and upgrading my wardrobe to an entirely ethical standard that is completely animal-free.
 All of my kicks – from sneakers to formal dress shoes are nearly all made up of leather.
-As my sense of fashion has evolved and matured over the years I have gradually outgrown rocking sneakers all day every day and transitioned to a more age-appropriate look that consists of sandals, boat shoes, and loafers.
+As my sense of fashion has evolved and matured over the years, I have gradually outgrown rocking sneakers all day every day and transitioned to a more age-appropriate look that consists of sandals, boat shoes, and loafers.
 At first, I thought that this whole vegan thing just related to food and then realized that it actually encompasses almost every aspect of a person's life that could potentially be harmful to animals and that’s when I made a conscious decision to start shopping more ethically.
-Upon increasing my knowledge of textiles I conducted a quick audit of my entire shoe collection (+ 30 or so pairs) in my mind and realized that even the ones I thought weren’t leather actually were – The grey suede Chelsea boots from country road, the brown nubuck deck shoes from Timberland and every single pair of Jordans (including the 11s – that shiny bit of plastic-like material that wraps around the lower part of the sneaker is patent leather: leather with a glossy varnished surface – unbelievable right!).
+Upon increasing my knowledge of textiles I conducted a quick audit of my entire shoe collection (+ 30 or so pairs) and realized that even the ones I thought weren’t leather actually were – The grey suede Chelsea boots from country road, the brown nubuck deck shoes from Timberland and every single pair of Jordans (including the 11s – that shiny bit of plastic-like material that wraps around the lower part of the sneaker is patent leather: leather with a glossy varnished surface – unbelievable right!).
 What a rude awakening it was for someone who thought that he was righteously representing the vegan cause to the fullest!
-It turns out that both suede and nubuck are variants of leather as well so the challenge at hand now boils down to finding similarly cool shoes made from animal-free textiles!!
-Off the top of my head the first brand that came to mind was Dr. Martens because I remember a homie of mine having a really cool pair and once mentioning to me that they were vegan friendly but in a world full of social occasions that require so many different dress codes and decorum I knew that Docs just weren’t going to be the only solution to my problem.
+It turns out that both suede and nubuck are variants of leather as well so the challenge at hand now boils down to finding similarly cool shoes made by vegan friendly fashion brands!!
+Off the top of my head the first one that came to mind was Dr. Martens because I remember a homie of mine having a really cool pair and once mentioning to me that they were vegan friendly but in a world full of social occasions that require so many different dress codes and decorum I knew that Docs just weren’t going to be the only solution to my problem.

-Introducing ‘Beyond Skin’ – A business that prides itself as the first British vegan luxury fashion footwear brand.
+Introducing ‘Beyond Skin’ – A business that prides itself as the first British, vegan fashion brand specialising in footwear.
 Founded by Natalie Dean in 2001, Beyond Skin is an aspirational lifestyle brand founded on vegan principles which has since its inception been featured in glossies such as Vogue, Elle, and Marie Claire.
 The brand has been so successful that it has also amassed a growing celebrity following from the Likes of Anne Hathaway and Natalie Portman who’ve been seen on the red carpet matching their designer gowns with Beyond Skins.
 Aside from the fact that they are an ethical business guided by vegan principles another distinct point of differentiation that the company can boast is that their footwear is both luxurious and affordable – their collection varies from a wide range of formal evening shoes to everyday casual flats which are all made for the conscious modern woman of today.
 Unfortunately for me, they don’t have a men’s collection as yet, but it is in the pipeline for the not too distant future so there is some light at the end of this dark fashion tunnel after all.

-Since its inception, the company has been through a plethora of challenges and stormy seasons but has managed to ride out each one successfully and is now growing from strength to strength.
+Since its inception, the vegan fashion brand has been through a plethora of challenges and stormy seasons but has managed to ride out each one successfully and is now growing from strength to strength.
 From seemingly never-ending quests for finding a factory that could produce non-leather footwear to Kickstarter campaigns for funding new collections, Natalie has fought tirelessly to get the company where it is today and has built a brand that is tremendously helping to change the perception of sustainable fashion from kitsch to chic.
 Some of the textiles used to make Beyond Skin shoes include ‘Dinamica’ faux suede, an eco-friendly fabric made out of Polyethylene terephthalate plastics (plastic bottle tops) and a selection of recycled and non-recycled synthetic leathers made from cotton backed polyurethane that is sourced from Italy.
 Although founded on vegan principles which place compassion and environmental wellness at the forefront of their business they have positioned themselves as a fashion first brand in order to prove that stylish and luxurious alternatives are possible.

 Natalie was kind enough to spare us a moment and share her journey with us: